Have You Inherited A House?

 After taking out the belongings of your loved ones, you can hire an inspector to find out if there are any areas that need repairs.
 If you reside far away from the house, you can contact a real estate agent who lives close to where the home is located and ask him or her to assess it on your behalf and provide you with suggestions about any changes that can make it easier to sell.
 Such changes can include adding landscaping or remodeling a kitchen or bathroom among other things.
 You may also chose to sell the property as is even if it means that you will sell it at a lower price than you would have if you made some improvements.

-My House is in a Trust
+The House is in a Trust

-If the inherited home you need to sell is held in a trust, you need to work with the trustee in order to sell it.
+If you inherited a house you need to sell is held in a trust, you need to work with the trustee in order to sell it.
 If the trustee(s) are deceased, the trust should have named a successor trustee.
 The successor trustee can sell the property.
 The trustee or successor trustee of the trust can sell such a home it two ways.
 One of them is letting the trustee conduct the sale so that the proceeds will be owned by the trust.
 The other option is asking the trustee, or successor trustee, to transfer the title of the home to your name so that you can sell the house yourself.
 Since trusts are governed by complex legal documents, you should consult a lawyer to review your trust before you begin the process of selling the property.

 - Read through the trust documents carefully and verify if the trustee or successor trustee is authorized to sell the home.
 The provision that grants a trustee the power to sell is usually included in the trust document.
 If power is not explicitly granted to the trustee, a court may conclude that the power is implied.
 The trustee and or the successor trustee will be listed on the 1st or 2nd page of the trust documents in most cases.

 Have You Inherited a House in Utah?